danielkinguk/ai4network/ietf120/agenda.md

 Length: 30 minutes

-#### n.
-Open Discussion a) Utilising AI in Network Operations b) How can machine learning improve network operations? c) What work might there be for the IETF?
+#### 4. Open Discussion a) Utilising AI in Network Operations b) How can machine learning improve network operations? c) What work might there be for the IETF?
 Presenter: Daniel King - Lancaster University

 Abstract: TBA